mtkraai/thinkpad-x1-yoga-g5/README.md

 ```

 This makes the "Favorites" key (Fn+F12, star) the compose key.
 I can simultaniously set
-Pause to be compose in the usual KDE settings, which should work with full-sized
+Pause to be compose in the usual KDE settings, which works with full-sized external keyboards.
-external keyboards.

-(Needs testing after restart.)